"Pizzagate" Gunman Is Sentenced To Four Years In Prison

 On Dec.
 4, 2016, Welch drove from his home in North Carolina to Washington, and walked into Comet Ping Pong pizza restaurant carrying a loaded AR-15 assault rifle.
 He also had a loaded .38 revolver holstered on his hip.
 He later told police that he had learned about the "Pizzagate" conspiracy theory online.

 Patrons fled the restaurant.
-Welch searched around the restaurant, and when he failed to open a locked door with a butter knife, he fired his AR-15 at it, causing damage.
-An employee who was outside when Welch first walked in heard the gunshots, and when he came back inside, prosecutors said that Welch pointed the AR-15 at him.
+Welch searched around the restaurant, and when he failed to open a locked door with a butter knife he fired his AR-15 at it, causing damage.
+An employee who was outside when Welch first walked in heard the gunshots.
+When the employee came back inside, prosecutors said, Welch pointed the AR-15 at him.
 The employee fled.
 No one was injured, and Welch peacefully surrendered to police.

 Welch originally faced three weapons charges, including one that carried a mandatory minimum sentence of five years in prison.
 As part of a plea agreement, prosecutors dropped the charge with the mandatory minimum.
-The two remaining charges carried maximum sentences of 10 years in jail, but according to plea deal Welch faced estimated sentencing ranges of 18-24 months on the first charge and 18 to 60 months on the second charge.
+The two remaining charges each carried maximum sentences of 10 years in jail, but according to a plea deal, Welch faced estimated sentences ranging from 18–24 months on the first charge and 18–60 months on the second charge.

-In court papers filed leading up to the sentencing hearing, prosecutors argued that Welch should be sentenced to a total of 54 months — four-and-a-half years — in prison.
+In court papers filed in the run-up to the sentencing hearing, prosecutors argued that Welch should be sentenced to a total of 54 months — four and a half years — in prison.

 Welch "committed serious crimes that terrorized a community and traumatized Comet employees and customers alike.
 There are victims who require crisis counseling, employees who feel unsafe in their jobs, and children whose memories are imprinted with the danger of that day," Assistant US Attorney Demian Ahn wrote.

-Welch's attorney countered that Welch should be sentenced to 18 months in prison, a term that would fall at the low end of the sentencing guidelines.
-She said that Welch had "expressed sincere remorse" for his actions and was unlikely to reoffend.
+Welch's attorney countered that Welch should be sentenced to 18 months in prison, a term that would have fallen at the low end of the sentencing guidelines.
+She said that Welch had "expressed sincere remorse" for his actions, and was unlikely to reoffend.
 She also noted that because of security concerns related to the high-profile nature of his case, Welch had been held in solitary confinement for five weeks and subject to 24-hour lockdown, conditions that were "severe, punitive, and deplorable."

-"Mr. Welch made an incredibly ill-advised decision to try and save children who he sincerely believed were being held against their will at a popular pizzeria located in Washington, D.C.," federal public defender Dani Jahn wrote.
+"Mr. Welch made an incredibly ill-advised decision to try and save children who he sincerely believed were being held against their will at a popular pizzeria located in Washington, D.C." federal public defender Jahn wrote.

 This story will be updated.
 Check back for additional updates.